khpeet/newrelic-sap-bi-logs-flex/README.md

 ## Requirements
 * Infrastructure agent installed (Linux)

 ## Configuration

 ### channels.sh
 At the top of this script, configure `LOGS_PATH` with the full direct path to where communication channel logs are written to.
-Configure `CHANNEL_SUMMARY_FILE` to the name of `channelsummary.log` - typically the default filename can be used.
+Configure `CHANNEL_SUMMARY_FILE` to the name of `channels.log` - typically the default filename can be used.

 ### channels.yml
 Nothing should be modified in this file, unless the placement of `channels.sh` is outside of the normal directory: `/var/db/newrelic-infra/integrations.d`.
 The polling interval is currently 2 minutes to read the log file and send the latest logs to New Relic - This can be modified as needed.